adembudak/vim-doctor/README.md

 ### Building Vim from source code

-If you're using an Unix based operating system, Vi or Vim is probably preinstalled but Vim needs to some features that not enabled by default.
+If you're using an Unix based operating system, Vi or Vim is probably preinstalled.
+But You might need some of the features that not that not enabled by default.
 To enable them you might need to build Vim from its source code.

-Which features enabled by default is changing distro to distro, check out with:
+Which features enabled by default is changing by distro, check out with:

 `:version`